Bowman74/fmvvm/README.md

 Creating a new PropertyInfo object should:

--   Give a name to the propety that matches the getter and setter
+-   Give a name to the property that matches the getter and setter
 -   Be static.
 -   Define the type of the property.
 -   Be 'public' so they can be used in data binding.